syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Text.md

 ![SfImageEditor](ImageEditor_images/iOSCustomFont2.png)

 Open the "info.plist" file and select "Source" at the bottom of the file.
-After open the source file you should need to add "Fonts provided by application" into tha source file and add the dowloaded custom fonts name with .ttf extension.
+After open the source file you should need to add "Fonts provided by application" into the source file and add the downloaded custom fonts name with .ttf extension.

 ![SfImageEditor](ImageEditor_images/iOSCustomFont3.png)